 6.3.x.1 Introduction

-The following primitives supports the NSEP Priority access opertaion.
+The following primitives supports the NSEP Priority access operation.

-In clause 6.3.x NSEP priority Access, the “SME” is the entity that manages the MLD.
-The peer MAC entity is with a MLD.
-The PeerSTAAddress is the MAC address.
+In clause 6.3.x NSEP priority Access, the “SME” is the entity that manages the STA.
+The peer MAC entity is with a STA.
+The PeerSTAAddress is the STA MAC address.

+Note: Additional details regarding NSEP priority access operation between non-AP MLD and AP MLD is TBD — as described in 35.9 NSEP priority access.

 6.3.x.2 MLME-NSEPPRIACCESS.request